HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 ```
 In order exit from a console session, use ```<CTRL> ]```.
 ## Hardware Stress on Compute Nodes - under development
-sNow! installs by default a small OS image which allows to stress the compute nodes to detect potential hardware issues early.
+sNow! installs by default a small OS image which allows stressing the compute nodes to detect potential hardware issues early.
-Consider to run those tests while you are deploying the first node or customising the deployment templates.
+Consider running those tests while you are deploying the first node or customising the deployment templates.
 This image can also be used to generate the mac addresses database (see next section).
 ```
 snow boot node[001-999] stress-x64
 ```
 ## Mac Addresses Gathering
-Collecting the MAC addresses in a cluster is simple but can be time consuming.
+Collecting the MAC addresses in a cluster is simple but can be time-consuming.
 This [section](https://hpcnow.github.io/snow-documentation/mydoc_node_how_to_collect_the_mac_addresses.html) explains some tricks to avoid spending too much time doing this.

 The deployment node will track all the DHCP requests each time a node is booted.
-Booting the nodes in the desired order will fill the dhcp.leases file in the this order.
+Booting the nodes in the desired order will fill the dhcp.leases file in this order.
 Using the dhcp.leases file you will be able to get all the MAC addresses of your compute nodes which can then be used to assign static IP addresses based on the MAC addresses in the /etc/ethers file.
 Consider proceeding as follows:
 1. Boot the first node and measure the time it takes until it makes its PXE request.
 2. Boot the other nodes by giving enough time to avoid a mistake in the order of receiving the DHCP request.
-Usually 15 to 30 seconds is enough.
+Usually, 15 to 30 seconds is enough.
 3. Once you have all the nodes up and running, you can take advantage of the following helper script to generate the static IP assignment in the right order.
 ```
 fishermac /var/lib/misc/dnsmasq.leases > /etc/ethers